akashmagnadia/akashmagnadia/README.md

 ### Hi, I'm Akash 👨‍💻🏌️‍♂️🚴‍♂️🍕💤

 I am a student at UIC studying computer science.
-I love making Android Applications integrating machine learning, and one of my proudest projects is making an android app that takes pictures of wildlife when the camera detects them.
+I love making Android Applications integrating machine learning, and one of my proudest projects is making <a href="https://github.com/akashmagnadia/Smart-Wildlife-Capture">an android app</a> that takes pictures of wildlife when the camera detects them.
 <br>
 <br>
 This is how felt when I actually made this project work.